David Davis (British politician): Allegations of torture

 During a House of Commons debate on 7 July 2009, Davis accused the UK government of outsourcing torture, by allowing Rangzieb Ahmed to leave the country (even though the government had evidence against Ahmed, upon which Ahmed was later convicted for terrorism) to Pakistan, where it is said the Inter-Services Intelligence was given the go-ahead by the British intelligence agencies to torture Ahmed.
 Davis further accused the government of trying to gag Ahmed, stopping him coming forward with his accusations after he had been imprisoned back in the UK.
 He said, there was "an alleged request to drop his allegations of torture: if he did that, they could get his sentence cut and possibly give him some money.
 If this request to drop the torture case is true, it is frankly monstrous.
 It would at the very least be a criminal misuse of the powers and funds under the Government's Contest strategy, and at worst a conspiracy to pervert the course of justice."
 Davis was amongst the signatories of a letter in 2012 to The Guardian condemning the Coalition's efforts to hide the UK's involvement in rendition and torture behind secret trials.

 Coalition government (2010–2015)

-In May 2010, after the 2010 general election which resulted in a hung parliament, it was reported that David Cameron wanted to invite Davis and other right-wingers such as Michael Howard and Iain Duncan Smith into his Conservative–Liberal Democrat coalition cabinet.
+Davis was again re-elected at the 2010 general election, with a decreased vote share of 50.2% and a decreased majority of 11,602 votes.
+In May 2010, with the result of a hung parliament, it was reported that David Cameron wanted to invite Davis and other right-wingers such as Michael Howard and Iain Duncan Smith into his Conservative–Liberal Democrat coalition cabinet.
 However, Davis declined and remained a critic of the government on its stance on tuition fees.
 In January 2011, along with Jack Straw, he secured a vote in the Commons to challenge a ruling by the European Court of Human Rights that prisoners should be allowed to vote and MPs subsequently chose to ignore the ruling.
 He offered critical commentary on the coalition in a BBC interview in March 2012.

 In 2012, together with Liam Fox, Davis founded Conservative pressure group Conservative Voice to amplify the voice of grassroots members, which Davis thought was getting lost in the party.
 In a November 2012 speech, he urged David Cameron to hold a referendum on the UK's membership of the EU by 2014.
 He suggested to hold two votes, the first where voters would be asked whether they wanted to renegotiate current EU arrangements, and a second where they would be asked to either accept a renegotiated deal or leave the EU altogether.

-In 2015, he was one of seven Conservative MPs to defy the whip and vote against bombing Syria.
+At the 2015 general election, Davis was again re-elected, with an increased vote share of 54.2% and an increased majority of 16,195.
+Also in 2015, he was one of seven Conservative MPs to defy the whip and vote against bombing Syria.